Little Navmap Logo

 The icon color and shape indicates the aircraft type and whether the aircraft is on ground (gray border on ground).

-User Aircraft User aircraft in flight.
+User aircraft in flight.

-A click on the user aircraft shows more information in the Simulator Aircraft dock window.
+A click on the user aircraft shows more information in the

-9.4.12.
-Show Selected Altitude Range Show Selected Altitude Range Arc
+9.5.14.
+Show Selected Altitude Range Arc

 Shows a distance arc that predicts reaching the selected autopilot altitude.
 This is shown for descent and climb.

-The selected autopilot altitude value can be seen in Tab Progress when enabling Autopilot Selected in Aircraft Progress Display Options.
+The selected autopilot altitude value can be seen in Tab Progress when enabling Autopilot Selected

 Note that some add-on aircraft do not provide a useful autopilot altitude and use the value for their own purposes.

-9.4.13.
-Show Turn Flight Path Show Turn Flight Path
+9.5.15.
+Show Turn Flight Path

 Enables a turn indicator which shows the predicted path if the given turn rate of the aircraft is kept.
 The arc is limited to 5 NM length and a turn maximum of 180°.
 Tick marks show distance in 1 NM steps.

-9.4.14.
-Show Aircraft Endurance Show Aircraft Endurance
+9.5.16.
+Show Aircraft Endurance

 A dotted circle showing the maximum endurance is shown around the user aircraft if enabled.
 A label display endurance in NM and hours/minutes.
-The label turns orange if the endurance is below 45 minutes and to red if endurance is below 30 minutes.
-The endurance can be seen in Tab Progress when enabling Endurance in Aircraft Progress Display Options.

 The endurance is based on fuel on board, current fuel flow and groundspeed considering reserves and contingency as set in the Aircraft Performance file.
-It is inly shown if the user aircraft is airborne.
+It is only shown if the user aircraft is airborne.
 You will see limited endurance if climbing to cruise altitude since the range depends on the current fuel flow and speed.

 Running below fuel reserves might also result in zero endurance shown even with fuel on board.